 Unfortunately, this is a burning issue not only in the UK – but in most countries where there are large social stratifications.
 Coincidentally, after Brexit, this problem has become even more important – so we cannot say that there were no incidents, but it is still only individual cases.
 What is always advised is caution.
 Above all with whom you hang out and spend time.
 Surround yourself with people who are not racially oriented or who come from multicultural backgrounds.
 We are sure that you will not have any problems then.

 5. Language Barrier

 Although most students from India speak English, there are still those whose knowledge is not at the top level.
 They can be a problem for them at the very beginning of the lecture.
 There is certainly the problem of communicating with the locals whose speed of speech and accent is different from what you have learned – so sometimes you may find yourself in an awkward situation that you cannot clarify what you are looking for or what you want.
+It can especially be problem when they do collage tasks and research papers, why they try to find helps online.
 However, the language, like everything else, can be mastered – so this challenge is not particularly great – especially if you want to master the language as well as possible.
 In that case, this challenge will only be a good stimulus for you.

 When we look at all the challenges that Indian students face in the UK, we can’t say that it’s easy – but it’s not impossible to overcome them either.
 We all have to face certain problems sometimes – but we have to understand that as an integral part of life.
 What you need to think about is the fact that the UK offers you some amazing opportunities.
 It is simply a country of different possibilities in which you can realize your potential.